nios-students/docs/wiki/pr.md

 # Instructions/Checklist

-**One or Two day Before the first exam**
-> [!TIP]
+[!NOTE]
 > Go to the address given in the hallticket for specific time and date.
-The schedule should be displayed on there notice board or gate.
+The schedule should be displayed on there notice board or gate. **One or Two day Before the first exam**
 **What to bring (On the day of the exam**)
 1. [ID card of NIOS](https://sdmis.nios.ac.in/registration/id-card)
 2. Pen and other stationary